 Scope I emissions, also referred to as direct emissions, result from fuel combustion or other on-site emissions-releasing activities.
 The largest Scope I source at the DLCC is the combustion of natural gas used in Levy Restaurants' kitchen equipment.
-In 2014, emissions from this source comprised less than 1% of the building's total emissions.
-All other Scope I emissions result from the combustion of gasoline and propane which fuels the non-electric maintenance equipment used throughout the site.
+In 2015, emissions from this source comprised less than 1% of the building's total emissions.
+All other Scope I emissions result from the combustion of gasoline and propane which fuels the nonelectric maintenance equipment used throughout the site.

-As these emissions are estimated to be equally (if not more) minimal than emissions from natural gas, they are considered de minimus emissions, and are not directly tracked at this time3.
-The annual carbon sequestration by emissions the growth of plants in restored landscaped areas on site is also estimated to be small compared to the magnitude of the DLCC's footprint and has likewise not been included.
+These emissions are considered de minimus, and are not directly tracked at this time.44 The annual carbon sequestration by the growth of plants in restored landscaped areas on site is also estimated to be small compared to the magnitude of the DLCC's footprint and has likewise not been included.